AnnaPaulish/PCSC_ODE_Solver/README.md

 - Project name: Project 2 - ODE Solver (for example)
 - Source location: Here you need to enter the path to `sourse-files\` folder
-- Destination location: Here you can enter the folder in which you want to save the documentation generated by Doxygen.
+- Destination location: Here you can enter the folder in which you want to save the documentation generated by doxygen.
 For example, in the project directory you can create a folder for documentation `PCSC_ODE_Solver\Documentation\`. <br/><br/>

 <div style="width:600px">